-- Most patients will undergo a certain amount of disease progression.
+- Most people living with MS will undergo a certain amount of disease progression.

-To help determine your personal prognosis, it helps to understand risk factors that may indicate a greater chance of developing a severe form of the condition.
-According to the UMMC, women with MS generally have a better overall outlook than men.
-Additionally, certain factors indicate a higher risk for more severe symptoms, such as:
+To help determine your personal prognosis, it helps to understand the risk factors that may indicate a greater chance of developing a severe form of the condition.
+According to the Mayo Clinic, women are twice as likely as men to develop MS. Additionally, certain factors indicate a higher risk for more severe symptoms, including the following:

-- if you’re over 40 at the initial onset of symptoms
+- You’re over 40 at the initial onset of symptoms.

-- if your initial symptoms affect more than one area of your body
+- Your initial symptoms affect many parts of your body.

-- if your initial symptoms affect mental functioning, urinary control, or motor control
+- Your initial symptoms affect mental functioning, urinary control, or motor control.